mendel5/thunderbird/README.md

 **Summary: Using HTML formatting in emails provides the reader with a visual structure and logical hierarchy.
 This improves readability and makes it easier to quickly understand the contents of an email.**
 Basically, this applies the more general question of "why to use formatting in a text" to emails.

+Note:
+There is a difference between (a) using or not using formatting such as bold or italics and (b) which format the email is sent in, independent of using bold, italics, etc.
+An email that is sent as plain text cannot use formatting like bold.
+An email that is sent as HTML can use formating like bold, but is does not have to.
+Even when not using bold formatting, sending in HTML format has the benefit of avoiding the line break issue.

 Links:
 - https://kb.mozillazine.org/Mail_content_types